SauravB40/SauravBhattarai.github.io/_pages/about.md

 ## About

 Saurav is an Engineering student specifically studying Chemical and Biomolecular Engineering at Vanderbilt University.
-He is intrigued by the cross section of Biotechnology, Medicine, Engineering, and Additive Manufacturing.
+He is intrigued by the cross section of biotechnology, medicine, engineering, and additive manufacturing.

 ## Education